Aerilius/sketchup-console-plus/README.md

 - <img alt="Editor" src="./src/ae_console/images/editor.png" align="left" width="24" /> The **editor** is a full-featured text editor.
 Here you turn code into a script and save it as a file.

 ### Features

+- **Tutorials**: You don't know any programming?
+No problem, because SketchUp is the coolest opportunity to get started and it's super easy with the famous "Try Ruby" interactive tutorial that is included with this extension.

 - **Autocompletion** and **doc tooltips**: Intelligent live autocompletion tells you not only which methods you can call next on a reference but provides you also with detailed info on how to correctly use them.
 Use <kbd>Tab ↹</kbd> to accept a suggestion.